kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-04-telemetry-in-kyma.md

 ### Unsupported Mode

-The `unsupportedMode` attribute of a `LogPipeline` indicates that you are using a `custom` filter and/or output.
-The Kyma Team is not providing support for a custom configuration.
+The `unsupportedMode` attribute of a `LogPipeline` indicates that you are using a `custom` filter and/or `custom` output.
+The Kyma team does not provide support for a custom configuration.

 ### Fluent Bit plugins